thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 - TLS 1.3 introduced the concept of post-handshake authentication messages, which partially replaced the need for the re-negotiation feature {{?RFC5746}} available in earlier TLS versions.
-However, rekeying defined in Section 4.6.3 of TLS 1.3 does not provide forward secrecy and post-handshake authentication defined in Section 4.6.2 of TLS 1.3 only offers client-to-server authentication.
+However, rekeying defined in {{Section 4.6.3 of TLS13}}
+does not provide forward secrecy and post-handshake authentication defined in Section 4.6.2 of TLS 1.3 only offers client-to-server authentication.
 {{!RFC9261}} later added support for mutual, post-handshake authentication but